drvinceknight/unpeudemath/_posts/2017-09-26-allocating-final-year-projects-to-students.md

 Open source.
 The one library that is needed is called `pulp` which can be installed straightforwardly using `pip install pulp`.

-The solution approach here is **exact** it uses integer linear programming, theoretically, as the problem becomes more complex it could take more computational time to find a solution.
+The solution approach here is **exact**: it uses integer linear programming, theoretically, as the problem becomes more complex it could take more computational time to find a solution.
 In these cases heuristic algorithms such as [simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing) or